Cyberninja101/FalconAI/README.md

 <img src="/ReadMe_images/falcon_logo.png" height="90" align="right" margin-right="10px">

 FALCON is an open source chatbot fine-tuned on Open-Llama 7B v2 for RADAR applications.
-This chatbot was created by four high schoolers during the summer of 2023 as part of the JHU Applied Physics Laboratory's (APL) [ASPIRE](https://secwww.jhuapl.edu/stem/aspire/) program.
+This chatbot was created by four high schoolers (Zenchang Sun, Kenneth Wang, Justin Sykes, and Niko Tabernero) during the summer of 2023 as part of the JHU Applied Physics Laboratory's (APL) [ASPIRE](https://secwww.jhuapl.edu/stem/aspire/) program.
 FALCON chatbot assists APL users in the AMDS (Air & Missle Defence Sector) with day-to-day tasks in secure/confidential working environments with no internet access.
 With FALCON, APL users can have more confidence giving the AI more complicated tasks, freeing their time for more creative endeavors.

 Website: [http://falconai.outer.jhuapl.edu](http://falconai.outer.jhuapl.edu/)